j-barnak/cmake-build-sript/README.md

 # cmake-build-sript
-A simple shell script that builds your project either in debug mode or in release mode
+A simple shell script that builds your project either in debug mode or in release mode.
+This script also supports will automatically build conan dependencies.

 ## Instructions